Mynusjanai/kana_recognition/README.md

 ![ImageDataGenerator](./img/ImageDataGenerator.png)<br><br>

 # Modeling & Results
-After our EDA and feature engineering we were ready to begin our modeling the process.
+After our EDA and feature engineering, we were ready to begin our modeling process.
 Below is a summary of results from the three CNN models that were run for each writing system.
 Our final dataset sizes for modeling were:
 * Hiragana: 9,088 images (training & validation)
 * Kanji: 97,776 images (training & validation)